 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: With the extension of donor pool to high risk donors, the kidney pre-transplant evaluation became mandatory.
+Core tip: With the extension of the donor pool to high risk donors, the kidney pre-transplant evaluation became mandatory.
 Different criteria have been used, each of them with advantages and limitations.
-Probably the use of pre-transplant kidney biopsies in those kidneys coming from donors with the highest profile index seem to give the better results.
-These could be improved applying omic technologies either to donor urine or to pre-transplant biopsies.
-However the application of omic technologies is time consuming and not everywhere applicable.
-Several studies on these technologies are to date ongoing, but their results are yet not known.
+The use of pre-transplant kidney biopsies in those kidneys coming from donors with the highest profile index seems to give better results.
+These could be improved by applying omic technologies either to donor urine or to pre-transplant biopsies.
+However, the application of omic technologies is time consuming and not applicable everywhere.
+Several studies on these technologies are ongoing, but their results are yet not known.

 Salvadori M, Tsalouchos A. Histological and clinical evaluation of marginal donor kidneys before transplantation: Which is best?
 World J Transplant 2019; In press